 - Click-Drag [Sticky buttons/keys]

-- Various support for specific Windows operating systems, such as Flip3D in Vista, ModernUI/Metro in Windows 8 and Virtual Desktops in Windows 10!
+- Various support for specific Windows operating systems features, such as Flip3D in Vista, ModernUI/Metro in Windows 8 and Virtual Desktops in Windows 10/11!

 - And much, much more!

-In October 2018, I and two friends will be taking part in the 26th Club Triumph Round Britain Reliability Run.
+Over the first weekend of October 2023, I and two friends will be taking part in the 28th Club Triumph Round Britain Reliability Run.

-The event once again involves a 2000 mile drive around Great Britain in a classic Triumph Stag saloon, all in 48 hours, pretty much non-stop except for food/fuel breaks!
+The event, once again involves a 2000 mile drive around Great Britain in a classic Triumph, all in 48 hours, pretty much non-stop except for food/fuel breaks!
+We are again taking Andy's rather special Stag saloon, a car that is older than me (and probably in better condition!)

-This year, the chosen charity is Epilepsy Research UK so perhaps, instead of donating directly to XMBC, you could sponsor us instead.
-Two years ago, XMBC users made a big difference to our fundraising so be sure to leave a comment mentioning XMBC so I can see how many donations are as a result of you good XMBC users.
+This year, the chosen charity is Huntingtons Disease Association so perhaps, instead of donating directly to XMBC, you could sponsor us instead.
+The event normally runs every two years.
+Three years ago, XMBC users made a big difference to our fundraising so be sure to leave a comment mentioning XMBC so I can see how many donations are as a result of you good XMBC users.

 Please note that donations are just that.
 They are not intended to be used to persuade me to add new features or provide extra support - I do as much as I can for free and don't expect donations (although they are appreciated).
 You can donate with PayPal using the donate button.